Personal Injury Medical Malpractice Automobile Accidents Business Law Construction Law Contracts

 A 17-year-old student was nearly crushed and suffocated to death in a crowded stairwell of a gymnasium alongside her best friend who died along with nine other wrongful death victims.
 The tragedy occurred while they were attending an oversold rap show organized, promoted, supervised, and managed by Sean “Puff Daddy” Combs.
 Her injuries included post-traumatic stress syndrome, the onset of Graves Disease, and fear of death while trapped in the stairwell for nearly fifteen minutes.
 A Court of Claims Judge ruled after a trial that Mr. Combs was legally responsible for causing the deaths and injuries by deciding to close the gym’s stairwell doors sealing the victims’ fates.
 Please go to our “Firm in the News” section to view some of the print media coverage of this tragic case.
 The case settled in favor of our client during jury selection in a companion trial in the New York County Supreme Court.
 The significant amount is subject to a confidentiality agreement at the request of Defendant Sean Combs.

-A four-month-old, Brooklyn infant was mistakenly administered an adult heart medication instead of a simple antibiotic.
-The pharmacist at the Hospital incorrectly filled a prescription written illegibly by one of the pediatricians.
-The improper medicine was given to the infant on four different occasions over a twelve-hour period by nurses on duty.
-The series of medical errors resulted in the child suffering from near-fatal convulsions that permanently affected her nervous system and caused brain damage.
-A medical malpractice suit was commenced in the Kings County Supreme Court.
-The parties settled on the eve of jury selection for a significant sum.
-The award amount is subject to a confidentiality agreement at the request of Defendant New York City Health and Hospitals Corporation.
+In Brooklyn, a four-month-old infant was mistakenly given an adult heart medication instead of a simple antibiotic.
+The pharmacist filled an illegible prescription, leading to the wrong medicine being administered by nurses on duty four times over twelve hours.
+The child suffered near-fatal convulsions, resulting in permanent nervous system damage and brain injury.
+A medical malpractice suit was filed in Kings County Supreme Court, and the parties reached a substantial settlement just before jury selection.
+The award amount is subject to a confidentiality agreement upon the request of Defendant New York City Health and Hospitals Corporation.

 A 58-year-old Brooklyn cook died from infection after a New York City Health and Hospitals Corporation surgeon left part of a stethoscope inside the suture line of his stomach after weight loss surgery.
 The medical negligence case, which was filed in Brooklyn, was resolved by a settlement before depositions for $675,000.